pupilfirst/pupilfirst/docs/reviewing_submissions.md

 Once a grade has been assigned for all evaluation criteria, a coach can save the grading.
 The submission will then be removed from the _Pending_ list in the previous page.

 However, there is more that a coach can do besides assigning grades.

+### Marking Submission Items as Incorrect

+This is an optional step, where a coach can mark any particular submission items from a student as incorrect.
+A student submits a target by executing a series of [steps defined for the particular target](/curriculum_editor?id=defining-steps-to-complete-a-target).
+A coach can mark a particular item as incorrect using the _Mark as incorrect_ checkbox beside each item.
+Along with the feedback, this gives an opportunity for the coach to clearly indicate where the student needs to improve upon.

 ### Adding Feedback